KevinBjarnemark/Solfeggio-frequencies/README.md

 ## Features

 ### Navigation system
 All pages on this website share the same navigation system.
 It is a fully responsive system that collapses into a clickable hamburger icon on smaller screen sizes (mobile) and a typical navigation layout on larger screen sizes (desktop).
 When you click the hamburger icon on mobile, a container will pop up listing the page links in a column instead of a row.
-The links have a relatively large margin, making it easy to navigate on a small device.
+The links have a relatively large margin, making it easy to navigate on a small devices.

 ### Header image
 The header image represents a waveform that attempts to signal to the user's first impression that this website's theme is all about frequencies.
 Captivating users using their interest as bait (for good intensions of course).